Using Azure Container Registry webhooks

 az acr webhook create --registry mycontainerregistry --name myacrwebhook01 --actions delete --uri http://webhookuri.com

-Prior to using the webhook on container image push and delete actions, you can test it with the Ping button.
+Prior to using the webhook, you can test it with the Ping button.
 Ping sends a generic POST request to the specified endpoint and logs the response.
 Using the ping feature can help you verify you've correctly configured the webhook.

 - Select the webhook you want to test.

 - Check the endpoint's response in the HTTP STATUS column.